 Section 2A3.1(b)(6)(B) of the Guidelines enhance potential sentences for child enticement charges and other sexual offenses for the “use of a computer.”
 The Guidelines explain:

 “Use of a Computer or Interactive Computer Service.—Subsection (b)(6)(B) provides an enhancement if a computer or an interactive computer service was used to (i) persuade, induce, entice, or coerce a minor to engage in prohibited sexual conduct; or (ii) facilitate transportation or travel, by a minor or a participant, to engage in prohibited sexual conduct.
 Subsection (b)(6)(B) is intended to apply only to the use of a computer or an interactive computer service to communicate directly with a minor or with a person who exercises custody, care, or supervisory control of the minor.
 Accordingly, the enhancement would not apply to the use of a computer or an interactive computer service to obtain airline tickets for the minor from an airline’s Internet site.”

 Contact an Attorney Today

 Federal criminal charges stemming from alleged child pornography are among some of the most serious criminal offenses a person can face.
 Therefore, it is crucial that you immediately contact a criminal defense attorney who has experience in defending clients against such charges, and who has long-standing relationships with the authorities and courts that will be handling your case.
-Contact David Benowitz’s Washington, DC law office today to schedule an initial consultation and find out how he can help protect your legal rights and your professional and personal reputation.
-Call (202) 600-9900.
+If you live in Virginia, you can find more information here.